hansal-novixpert/CHILS-Vision/README.md

 API endpoints:<br>

-/devices - for getting and creating device data<br>
+/profiles - for creating and getting the user profiles<br>

 cdk destroy to destroy the stack<br>